-By tracking your expenses and writing down your savings goals on paper or in an online budgeting tool, you can create a realistic budget that actually works — and that means more money in your pocket each month and the ability to save up for that road trip, college fund, or new tech toy.
+By tracking your expenses and writing down your savings goals on paper or in an online budgeting tool, you can create a realistic budget that actually works—and that means more money in your pocket each month and the ability to save.

 MYTH #3: "I'm broke.
 A budget won't fix that."

 If you're living paycheck to paycheck, you may feel like there's no point in having a budget—after all, you already know the money you make barely covers your expenses.

 But there are a few reasons why it's smart to create a budget, even when you're broke.

 A budget can help you save for emergencies

 One unexpected expense—like a fender bender or medical bill—could rack up credit card debt and even ding your credit score.

 But if you can find a way to trim just $10 a week from your budget, you can put that money into an emergency savings fund—and at the end of the year, you'd have a $520 safety net.

 Wish you had some creative and effective tips for trimming your budget and building an emergency fund?
 Here you go:

 - 17 Saving Strategies that Actually Work | Creditloan